PillowFishSticks/MP2-DogBird/README.md

 ![Dogbird](/images/dogbird.png)

 **Game**
-- The game section outlines some informatioon about Dogbird, including About, Rules, and Controls, in the form of an accordian.
+- The game section outlines some information about Dogbird, including About, Rules, and Controls, in the form of an accordian.
 - About includes more information on Dogbird.
 - Rules includes information how to play the game and how to increase your score.
 - Controls includes information on the controls needed to play the game.

 **Dogbird**
-- This section includdes the actual game which is on a canvas.
+- This section includes the actual game which is on a canvas.
 - It includes a start button at the bottom of the canvas.
 - The game includes sound effects when playing.
 - A timer displays once the game starts.
-- The game character falls faster at 10, 30, and 90 secoonds.
+- The game character falls faster at 10, 30, and 90 seconds.
 Making the game more difficult the longer users play.

 **Highscore**
 - This section includes a list of all the scores a user gets when playing.